MatrixRonny/UnifiedStockExchange.OrmLite/README.md

 * `new SqliteConnection(connectionString)` => `new SQLiteConnection(connectionString)`
 * Missing final argument `string tableName = null` in overriden method
 * `ToCreateTableStatement(typeof(ModelWithIdAndName))` => `ModelDefinition.CreateInstance<ModelWithIdAndName>()`

+Dealing with failing tests
+* For now, make sure at least 70% of the tests pass when compiling for dotnet.